zsparal/api-documentation/source/orders/overview.rst

 Order expiry
 ------------

 An order expires after 28 days.
 Any authorizations on the order will be released.
+You can check the ``expiresAt`` property on the order or your Mollie Dashboard to see when the order expires exactly.